jabney/nmc-hw2/README.md

 ### 5. A logged-in user should be able to create an order.
 You should integrate with the Sandbox of Stripe.com to accept their payment.

+Posting to the `/order` route will process an order based on the contents of the user's cart.

 Request:

 ```
+POST /order
+Content-Type: application/json

 {
   "ccinfo": {
     "number": 4242424242424242,